 A first party special needs trust can be established only by a grandparent, parent, guardian or court.
 They must be established for someone under aged 65.
 In some situations, courts monitor these trusts.
 When the person with special needs dies, the state can also try to recover money from the trust which was paid out for the disabled person during his lifetime.

 A third party special needs trust can be created by anyone who wants to leave money to someone who is disabled.
 Third party special needs trusts can be funded up to any amount, and the trust can be a beneficiary of a life insurance policy.
 The trust can be used for virtually any purposes to benefit the person with special needs.

 Upon the death of the disabled beneficiary of the third party special needs trust, the money and property can transfer to any other relatives or beneficiaries that the trust creator chooses.
 Because the money and assets in the trust never belonged to the person who was disabled, the state has no ability to try to take this money.
 This is a big benefit, because someone with disabilities can be provided for during his life and the remaining funds can then go to other relatives or friends of the trust creator’s choosing.

 Getting Help with Special Needs Trusts

 Special needs trusts can provide very important protections for someone with disabilities, as long as you know how these trusts work and follow the rules and processes for trust creation.
-SinclairProsser Law, LLC provides comprehensive help with both first party and third party special needs trusts.
+SinclairProsser Law provides comprehensive help with both first party and third party special needs trusts.
 To learn more, give us a call at 410-573-4818 or contact us online to speak with a member of our legal team and get advice personalized to you.